Skip to main content

 All other transfer students

 Everyone else will be held to all of the General Education Requirements for first year students.
 An advisor will evaluate your transcripts during Fall Quarter to try to use as many courses toward GE requirements as possible.
-You will need to complete both MCWP 40 and MCWP 50
+You will need to complete both MCWP 40 and MCWP 50 (or a version of each)

 Associate's Degree